 - Rounds 1 and 2 of the contest take just 15 minutes, and are very quick and easy for teachers to administer.

-- Rounds 1 and 2 will be open to students of any age studying in the UK or at British schools overseas.
+- Rounds 1 and 2 will be open to students of any age studying in the UK (and the Channel Islands and Isle of Man) or at British schools overseas.

 - Although Rounds 1 and 2 are open to students of any age, only students born between September 1st, 2001 and August 31st, 2003 will be eligible to qualify for Round 3.
 Students in tertiary education are excluded.

-- Round 3 competitors must have lived continuously and studied continuously in the UK since January 1st, 2014.
+- Round 3 competitors must have lived continuously and studied continuously in the UK (and the Channel Islands and Isle of Man) since January 1st, 2014.